-So instead it outsourced the collection of information to banks and other financial institutions: in theory, they would collect the information, keep it outside the United States, then pass only the information about U.S. residents to the U.S. authorities, while screening out all the information about foreigners.
-This way, the U.S. authorities would never receive information it might be required to share with others.
-(Note that this is broader than the proposed 2001 and 2002 regulations, above: it involves not just bank interest but a wide range of income-generating assets.)
+So instead it outsourced the collection of information to banks and other financial institutions: in theory, they would collect the information, keep it outside the United States, then pass only the information about U.S. residents to the U.S. authorities, while screening out all the information on foreigners.
+This way, the U.S. authorities would never receive information it might be required to share with others, and preserve its status as a tax haven.
+(Note that this is broader than the proposed 2001 and 2002 regulations, above: it involves not just bank interest but a wider range of income-generating assets.)
 This legislation was classic, deliberate, carefully crafted tax haven behaviour.
-David Rosenbloom, a top tax lawyer with inside knowledge of the drafting of this legislation, explained (p136) that the original intent may have been even worse:
+David Rosenbloom, a top tax lawyer with inside knowledge of the drafting of this legislation, explained his view of (p136) the original intent:

-"It's not clear to me that the QI program is well adapted to the objective of ferreting out Americans - that is not how it started at all.
+'It's not clear to me that the QI program is well adapted to the objective of ferreting out Americans - that is not how it started at all.
 The program was not aimed at identifying Americans.
 The program was aimed at protecting the identity of foreigners while allowing them to invest in the US,' he said.
-'Making sure that Americans weren't in the picture was part of it, but the real focus was on this competitive aspect abroad.'"
+'Making sure that Americans weren't in the picture was part of it, but the real focus was on this competitive aspect abroad.'

-The programme functioned poorly even on its own terms, for the simple reason that financial institutions, such as Swiss banks, could not be trusted: subsequent criminal probes into UBS and other banks revealed that some banks had simply lied, blatantly hiding their tax-evading U.S. customers.
+The programme functioned poorly even on its own terms, for the simple reason that financial institutions could not be trusted: subsequent criminal probes into UBS and other Swiss banks revealed that some banks had simply lied, and hid their tax-evading U.S. customers.

-The QI program was overtaken by the so-called Foreign Account Tax Compliance Act (FATCA, see here), enacted into law in March 2010, to come into force on January 1, 2013.
+The QI program was overtaken by the so-called Foreign Account Tax Compliance Act (FATCA, see here), enacted into law in March 2010, to come into force on January 1, 2014.
 This was essentially a tightened-up version of the QI program, preserving its essential tax haven structure as described above, but expanding its scope.
-In a testament to FATCA's potential strength, Senator Carl Levin said in July 2011 that foreign banks were engaging in a "massive lobbying effort" to dilute it.